Barrett-Jackson: History

-After a lengthy battle with colon cancer, Russ Jackson died in 1993, at the age of 77.
+After a lengthy battle with cancer, Russ Jackson died in 1993, at the age of 77.
 He had retired from the business several years earlier, leaving sons Brian and Craig in charge.
 Barrett retired following Jackson's death, and he himself would die 11 years later, at the age of 75.
-Brian Jackson also died from colon cancer in 1995, leaving his brother in charge.
+Brian Jackson also died from cancer in 1995, leaving his brother in charge.
 Craig Jackson serves as chairman and CEO of Barrett-Jackson Auction Company.
 He had worked for the business since he was a child, starting out on trash duty.
 Upon taking over the company, he disproved skeptics who questioned whether he could handle the business, introducing Internet bidding which further popularized the auctions.
 He also put out customer surveys, which prompted the expansion of the event to include vendors and live entertainment.

 In the 2000s, Barrett-Jackson began expanding to other U.S. cities, while maintaining its headquarters in Scottsdale.
 Barrett-Jackson garnered $108 million in 2007, a record that would not be broken until 2014, by about $5 million.
 The auction house had been impacted by the Great Recession, and business did not fully recover until 2018.

 In 2021, Barrett-Jackson purchased the Phoenix-based Collector Car Network, which included several classic car publications and the Future Collector Car Show.
 With the acquisition, Barrett-Jackson aimed to expand the collector car market.
 In August 2022, it was announced that IMG had acquired a 55% majority stake in Barrett-Jackson in a cash-and-stock deal valued at around $261 million.